malc-u/SomeoneKnowsSomething/TESTING.md

 Validation of this file brings up 1 warning and 2 errors.
 They are all equivalent to the ones from previous pages (except base.html)
 Action not taken - resons described in previous occurences.

+#### podcast-delete.html

+Validation of this page beings up 1 warning and 5 errors.
+They are all equivalent to the ones from origin.html page.
+Action not taken - described in previous occcurences (origin.html and more.html)